danb0b/danb0b.github.io/content/work-journal/2023-08-08-servo-comparison.md

 * over-voltage
 * miswiring
 * overheating

+Of course, you can avoid all of these issues simply by paying more for a higher-quality part.
+This is what we do in research.
+But think about the challenges of teaching a course...each dollar you spend on parts gets multiplied many times over.
+A simple robot, consisting of 4 servos, will cost the course 4 \* 30 \* $5 = $600.
+Upgrading to a $10 motor with bearings and metal gears costs $600 more!
+This not a sustainable move in a college setting, let alone a k-12 classroom, even if you utilize project teams

 If you find a servo that avoids the worst of these issues, One of the most pernicious issues that
 * current issues